-Using your analytics, determine the optimal time to fire a pop-up for increased chance of sign-up.
+Use your analytics to determine the optimal time to fire a pop-up to increase your chances of earning that email.
 Pop-up triggers might include:

 - Time on page (pop-ups appear after a certain number of seconds)

 - Page scrolling (determine the amount of scrolling that fires the pop-up)